1. Home

 You can see how a module or lesson is set to drip by the option in the right-hand column.

-Time Period Fulfilment
+Time Period Fulfillment

 You can choose to have content dripped out a number of days, weeks, months, or even years after release.